-- 1. Brij-30 is very effective corrosion inhibitor of mild steel in acidic medium, particularly at 298 K and at higher concentrations. - 2.
-The inhibition efficiency increases with inceasing the concentration, whereas its inhibition efficiency almost remains the same with increasing the temperature. - 3.
+- 1. Poly ethylene glycol methyl ether (PEGME) is a very effective corrosion inhibitor of mild steel in acidic medium. - 2.
+The inhibition efficiency increases with the increase of the concentration, whereas its inhibition efficiency almost remains the same with increasing the temperature. - 3.
 This is a mixed type inhibitor. - 4.
 It mainly acts by blocking the active sites on the cathodic and anodic regions.